rohithgopakumar/ZEDBOARD_Hardware_Setup_Linux_Matlab/README.md

 ## Introduction

 This is the tutorial to setup the Zedboard in a linux system using Matlab Simulink and complete the first Blinking Led Example.
-I have made a detailed step by step tutorial which will help you setup the Zedboard with eaze.
+I have made a detailed step by step tutorial which will help you setup the Zedboard with ease.